 Dremel 4300 Review

 The Dremel 4300 model has many features that make it stand out from other rotary tools.
 It has variable speeds (8,000 to 35,000 RPM) and can handle masonry cutting.
 It also has a two-position slide switch that makes it easier to use.
-This review will cover the specifications of the Dremel 4300 model as well as features about the tool itself not covered in previous reviews.
+This review will cover the specifications of the Dremel 4300 model as well as features of the tool itself not covered in previous reviews.

 Specifications of Dremel 4300 model: